KiraCore/testnet/README.md

   --chain-id=$NETWORK_NAME --fees=100ukex --yes | jq
 ```

-_NOTE: After sending claim-validator-seat transaction you will NOT be able to change/edit any of the informations submitted in that transaction, so make sure that all data such as URL's, Names and so on are valid_
+_NOTE: After sending claim-validator-seat transaction you will NOT be able to change/edit any of the informations submitted in that transaction, so make sure that all data such as URL's, Names and so on are valid and up to date_

 ## Networks, Checksums & References